Anticipate team needs

 • Weekly monitoring of literature on the progress of the current situation and post-COVID-19 vision

-• Legal recommendations for management of detected cases of COVID-19
+• Legal and health-related recommendations for management of detected cases of COVID-19

 • Monitoring of the requirements of local authorities in all our jurisdictions.